 - In the Altimeter Mode, check to make sure that an altitude reading is on the display.
 If an altitude reading is not displayed, press (A) to take one.
-See "To take altitude readings" (page E-54) - for details. - 2.
+See "To take altitude readings" (page E-54) for details. - 2.
 Use the contour lines on your map to determine the difference in altitude between your current location and your destination - 3.
-In the Altimeter Mode, hold down 1 for at least two seconds to specify your current location as the altitude differential start point.

-• DIFF RESET and then RESET will appear.
+In the Altimeter Mode, hold down @ for at least two seconds to specify your current location as the The Authorite wood, floid down of for at least two seconds to specify your current location as altitude differential start point.
+DIFF RESET and then RESET will appear.
 The watch will take an altitude reading, and the - second hand will indicate the altitude differential. ±0 (±0 meters) will be displayed as the altitude differential at the reference point.

-Altitude Differential (Reference location, so ± 0 m is indicated.)
+Altitude Differential (Reference location, so $\pm 0$ m is indicated.)